《上一篇 ▲ 回目錄 ▲ 下一篇》

 - We have only come here today for this reason.

-Dear thanks, Quetzal, and also you two, Semjase and Ptaah, I would like to thank very cordially.
+Dear thanks, Quetzal, and also you both, Semjase and Ptaah, I would like to thank very cordially.

 太感謝了，Quetzal，還有你們倆，Semjase 和 Ptaah，我衷心感謝你們。